henrypham1470/DSC680/Projects/Predicting NVIDIA Stock Performance/readme.md

 # Methods:
 The method involves the application of machine learning algorithms, including regression models and time series forecasting techniques to predict NVIDIA stock prices.
 Below are the key steps.

 Data Collection: Collect historical stock prices data for NVDA, INTC, AMD, and SPY, spanning the past five years.
-Also obtain macroeconomic data from the Treasury Department.
+Also obtain interest rates data from the Treasury Department.

 Data Preprocessing: Clean and preprocess the data, addressing missing values and outliers.